carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 ### TypeParameter tablegen class

 This is used to further specify attributes about each of the types parameters.
-It includes documentation (`description` and `syntax`), the C++ type to use, and a custom allocator to use in the storage constructor method.
+It includes documentation (`summary` and `syntax`), the C++ type to use, and a custom allocator to use in the storage constructor method.

 ```tablegen
 // DO NOT DO THIS!